- Lesson 1 – Getting Started

 Pneumatic and HydraulicPneumatic and hydraulic actuators use air or a liquid (e.g. water or oil) respectively in order to produce a linear motion.
 These types of actuators can have very long strokes, high force and high speed.
 In order to be operated they require the use of a fluid compressor which makes them more difficult to operate than regular electrical actuators.
 Because of they high force speed and generally large size, they are mainly used in industrial environments.

 Choosing an Actuator

 Lifting a weight requires significantly more power than moving a weight on a flat surface.
-The speed must be sacrificed in order to gain torque and it is best to use a gearbox with a high gear ratio and a powerful DC motor or a DC linear actuator.
-Consider using a system (either with worm gears or clamps) that prevents the mass from falling in case of a power loss.
+Speed must be sacrificed in order to gain torque and it is best to use a gearbox with a high gear ratio and powerful DC motor or a DC linear actuator.
+Consider using system (either with worm gears, or clamps) that prevents the mass from falling in case of a power loss.

 In order to compute the strength (or torque), and speed required for your application, many (rather complex) computations are required involving the physics of the machine to be created.
 In order to simplify the design process, we have put together a few tools that can help you out.

 - DC Drive Motor Selector (useful for robots with wheels or tracks).
 Also consult the Drive Motor Sizing Tutorial for further details.